Prominent investigative journalist detained in Russia

 “This is totally incredible and is not in his character that he would give up what he’s been doing and start making money in this way,” Alexander Baunov of the Moscow Carnegie Center told the AP.
 Baunov has known Golunov since 2004 when they worked at the same publishing house.

-The allegations of a thriving drugs business run by an investigative reporter stunned Russia’s journalist community, long accustomed to arbitrary detentions and violence, and raised concerns about police actions.
+The allegations of a thriving drugs business run by an investigative reporter stunned Russia’s journalism community, long accustomed to arbitrary detentions and violence, and raised concerns about police actions.

-“Golunov’s detention is not so much about the crackdown on journalists,” prominent TV journalist Alexei Pivovarov tweeted.